- How to Prepare for the Procedure

 ERCP can be done either as an outpatient procedure or may require hospitalization, depending on the individual case.
 Your doctor will explain the procedure and its benefits and risks, and you will be asked to sign an informed consent form.
 This form verifies that you agree to have the procedure and understand what’s involved.

 Everything will be done to ensure your comfort.
-Your blood pressure, pulse and the oxygen level in your blood will be carefully monitored.
-You will be sedated for the procedure.
-Your doctor will determine the type of sedation that will be used; different possibilities include conscious sedation, deep sedation or general anesthesia.
+Your blood pressure, pulse, and the oxygen level in your blood will be carefully monitored.
+A sedative will be given through a vein in your arm.
+You will feel drowsy, but will remain awake and able to cooperate during the procedure.

-You may have the back of your throat sprayed with a local anesthetic to minimize discomfort as the endoscope is passed down your throat into your esophagus (the swallowing tube) and through the stomach into your duodenum.
+Although general anesthesia is usually not required, you may have the back of your throat sprayed with a local anesthetic to minimize discomfort as the endoscope is passed down your throat into your esophagus (the swallowing tube), and through the stomach into your duodenum.

 In the duodenum, the instrument is positioned near the papilla, the point at which the main ducts empty into the intestine.
 A small tube known as a cannula is threaded down through the endoscope and can be directed into either the pancreatic or common bile duct.
 The cannula allows a special liquid contrast material, a dye, to be injected backwards — that is, retrograde — through the ducts.